jnozzi/cocoadev.com/markdown/CanTwoClassesShareTheSameOutlet.md

 Is it possible to have two instantiated classes share the same outlet (I'm not talking about 1 button having two actions, rather two different classes each having a reference to the same outlet)?
-I've tried to set this up in IB (a General/NSButton in my case), but one of the classes just sees it as null.
+I've tried to set this up in IB (a NSButton in my case), but one of the classes just sees it as null.
 Is there a special condition that has to be met (the class be file's owner, delegate?) for this to work?

 **No, outlets just work.
 There is no special requirement as to what the object must be, and there is no way for two outlets to the same object to somehow interfere.
 You're doing something wrong and it's not related to having two outlets.**